 The India that gave the message of pluralism and a harmonious living, respect for unity in diversity, where Sufism flowered and musicians and art showcase an incredible blend of Hindu and Muslim togetherness, has once again taken the lead in reforming a society and underlining the irrelevance of outdated clergy.

-as if pushing them into a frozen time of Arab tribalism.
+It is the Arab Wahabi influence that is causing the radicalisation, creating gulfs and keeping people in awe of Ulemas and Mullahs as if pushing them into a frozen time of Arab tribalism.
 The worst sufferers are women and children.
 The recent trends in the growing spread of Wahabism shows that one has to be essentially anti-women and ruthless about children to be a leader.
 See the ISIS.
 Nothing more demonstrates this than its barbarism.

 It is shocking that in this time and age, there are two highly-educated judges who thought that triple talaq must continue in India.
 What a pity.

 Disclaimer: The opinions expressed within this article are the personal opinions of the author.
 The facts and opinions appearing in the article do not reflect the views of NDTV and NDTV does not assume any responsibility or liability for the same.

 Follow NDTV for latest election news and live coverage of assembly elections 2019 in Maharashtra and Haryana.